Bealby/grandpas-pocket-watch-shop/README.md

   `Product Details` page along with another link to enable the user to `Keep Shopping`.

+- When a user on the `Products` page clicks the `ADD to BASKET` icon the user is redirected to page they are on so that they are not thrown back to the `All Products` page and made to navigate through Website again to find their location.

 - The goal of the Website is to always encourage a user to purchase products in a friendly manner yet provide alternative navigation options.